bitrise-io/devcenter/_articles/en/team-management/comparing-credit-based-and-concurrency-based-plans.md

 ## Machine type selector

 **Concurrency-based plans**: On the older, concurrency-based plans, you could not select a machine type: the subscription itself defined it.
-If you were on the Org Elite or the Enterprise plans, your builds used the Elite machines.
+If you were on the WorkspaceElite or the Enterprise plans, your builds used the Elite machines.
 On any other plan, your builds used the Standard machines.

 **Credit-based plans**: On credit-based plans, you can select the machine type that fits your needs best, even on a Workflow level to manage your builds as cost-effectively as possible.
 For example, you can use our fastest Gen2 Elite machines for your time-critical builds but opt for the Standard machines for builds with lower priority.